richardbatstone/WebPage-qa/README.md

 ### database

 The project includes a Cassandra database which stores: (i) documents (i.e. web pages) which are queried; and (ii) questions which are submitted and their associated answers.
-The database is deployed using a public Cassandra images.
+The database is deployed (as a replication controller) using a public Cassandra image.
 Like the mercury-parser, the deployment is accessed with a "selector" service.
 The webapp reads and writes to the database using Cassandra Driver (https://datastax.github.io/python-driver/index.html), a Python client driver for Cassandra.
 By default, 1 replica set is created.

 ### CapeAPI